Craft Projects

 Who can do this: Toddlers

-Wiggling their way into your home, here’s an easy-to-do worm craft courtesy by All About Learning Press.
-All your kids need is cardstock, googly eyes, glue, a pencil or marker, and the worm template available on their site.
+Wiggling their way into your home, here’s an easy-to-do worm craft, courtesy of All About Learning Press.
+All your kids need is cardstock, googly eyes, glue, a pencil or marker, and the worm template on their site.

 2. “W is for Walrus” Craft